duneroadrunner/scpptool/README.md

 "Dynamic containers", such as vectors, are containers whose (content's) size/structure/location can be changed during a program's execution. scpptool does not "support" direct raw references or pointers to elements of dynamic containers.
 So, for example, unlike their standard library counterparts, the element access operators and methods of `rsv::xslta_vector<>` do not return raw references.
 They instead return a "proxy reference" object that can (safely) act like a reference in some situations.
 But the preferred method of accessing elements of a dynamic container is via the dynamic container's "borrowing fixed" counterpart.
 These "borrowing fixed" counterparts, while they exist, (exclusively) borrow (access to) the contents of the specified dynamic container and ensure that the content's size/structure/location is not changed. scpptool does support raw references and pointers to elements of "borrowing fixed" containers.
 (Just as with "regular non-borrowing" "fixed" containers.)

 Some other static safety enforcers/analyzers try to automatically and implicitly put vectors (and other dynamic containers) into a "fixed (size/structure) mode" without requiring the programmer to instantiate a "borrowing fixed" object.
-But such tools rely on "flow sensitive" analysis, which [arguably](#flow-insensitive-analysis) has undesirable scalability implications.
+But such tools rely on "flow (or path) sensitive" analysis, which [arguably](#flow-insensitive-analysis) has undesirable scalability implications.

 usage example: ([link to interactive version](https://godbolt.org/z/K9YenzE8h))